 When things go wrong: Deciding to unfreeze

 Despite code review, testing, staging, and code freeze, sometimes things still go wrong.
 Maybe it’s a weird edge-case bug nobody noticed; maybe it’s some small infrastructure failure that causes backlogs elsewhere.
-Additionally, key development staff may take a vacation for winter holidays, making bugs harder to find and fix.
+Additionally, key development staff may take a vacation for the winter holidays, making bugs harder to find and fix.

 When issues occur, DevOps teams need to ask themselves “How serious is this problem?
 Is it bad enough to need a fix right now?”
 Rookout can help with this, too.
-By speeding up diagnosis of the problem, Rookout makes it quicker to pinpoint the source of the issue (Is it a logic bug?
+By speeding up the diagnosis of the problem, Rookout makes it quicker to pinpoint the source of the issue (is it a logic bug?
 A failure of an external service?) and giving software companies the information they need to assess the severity of a production issue.
 This cuts back on unnecessary downtime and means that companies don’t need to use diagnostic builds during the code freeze.

 The code freeze period doesn’t have to leave developers out in the cold.
 With modern tools and creativity, it can still be a valuable time for software development and load monitoring.
 And if something does go wrong, those same tools can help pinpoint the problem.